Last updated on September 7th, 2019 at 08:14 pm

 Promapp’s primary module is their Process Variant Management.
 This focuses heavily on establishing standardized processes throughout the company.

-These standardized projects and systems are easily rolled out to the entire organization.
+You can easily roll out these standardized projects and systems to the entire organization.

-The data maps can then be customized through controlled variations based on location, product, and customer.
+Then you can customize the data maps through controlled variations based on location, product, and customer.

 Promapp believes that process management comes from strong top-down leadership with consistent and standard procedures.
-This ensures that everyone knows what is going on at all times, and the path to success is clearly defined.
+This ensures that everyone knows what is going on at all times, and the path to success has a clear definition.

 The software also has a Process Workflow Approval module that automatically processes approvals and reviews changes to ensure constant workflow agility.

 The Promapp Standard Operating Procedure Module works to ensure teams learn, train, and execute these processes safely and correctly.